Dryer fire at Saskatoon house in Arbor Creek neighbourhood - Saskatoon | Globalnews.ca

 Damage is estimated at $25,000.

-In the meantime, the fire department is reminding people to clean out the lint from dryers regularly.
+Fire department officials are reminding people to regularly clean out the lint from dryers.

 © 2017 Global News, a division of Corus Entertainment Inc.